 As a destination that’s become a wellness mecca, Naples, Marco Island and The Everglades has so many yoga classes you can practically drop a mat anywhere.
 We have classic yoga studios, yoga programs in our resorts, power yoga in 90-degree rooms, yoga on a paddleboard, yoga for fitness, yoga for relaxation, yoga for inner peace, and yoga for love.
-But for an optimal Paradise Coast yoga experience, please head to the beach.
-Instructors hold regular classes at gorgeous Delnor-Wiggins Pass State Park, Lowdermilk Park and Seagate Beach, all north of downtown Naples, and on Marco Island.
+But for an optimal Paradise Coast yoga experience, head to the beach.
+Instructors hold regular classes at gorgeous Delnor-Wiggins Pass State Park and Lowdermilk Park north of downtown Naples, and on Marco Island.
 Get relaxed and renewed — and experience sun salutations in a whole new light.

 It might not look it, but stand-up paddleboarding (SUP) is pretty darn easy.
 And that makes it an ideal vacation activity.
 A quick lesson, and you’re up and gliding.
 You may topple and get wet a time or two, but that’s part of the fun.
 The Gulf of Mexico’s generally calm waters make for smooth paddleboarding, and you can also skim through canals, marinas, lagoons or — if you want to amp up the eco-exotic — head out to The Everglades.
 Rent paddleboards from Paddle Marco, Naples Outfitters, All Water Excursions and others on Florida’s Paradise Coast.
 Most offer kayaks as well and provide instruction, tours and group outings.

 Worth Your Salt

 It’s a centuries-old treatment called halotherapy, and it just might make you feel like an angel.